Quick Answer: Rental eCommerce Platform Development Cost

 - Are items quantity-based, serialized, or both?

-- What pricing periods are required at launch?
+- What pricing periods, buffers, and blackout rules are required at launch?

 - How are deposits, late fees, damage charges, cancellations, and refunds handled?

-- Do customers pick up, receive delivery, or both?
+- Do customers pick up, receive delivery, use shipping, or need installation?

 - What staff roles need dashboards on day one?